Denihan Hospitality Group: History

 Also during that year, DHG acquired The James brand, with The James Chicago as its flagship.
 Included in the purchase is the David Burke Primehouse, located in The James Chicago.

 In 2007, Denihan was awarded the management contract for the former Holiday Inn on the Hill by LaSalle Hotel Properties in Washington, D.C.
 This property, which marked the company's first third-party hotel management deal, eventually became The Liaison Capitol Hill, an Affinia Hotel.
 It opened in 2008 after a $12 million renovation.
 Art Smith, Oprah Winfrey's former private chef and a two-time James Beard Award winner, partnered with Affinia as the chef of The Liaison's new Art & Soul restaurant.

 In May 2008, Affinia launched their MyAffinia program, the industry's first service that allows guests to customize their stays in advance of check-in with a variety of amenities, most of which are complimentary.
 Among the choices are a yoga mat, a golf putter, cupcakes, universal chargers, gel eye masks, and much more.

 That same year, Denihan began a $60 million renovation of The Surrey, a historic residential property less than a block from Central Park on Manhattan's Upper East Side.
 It would reopen in 2009.

 Denihan Hospitality Group became the first hotel company to place a direct feed from their Affinia website on TripAdvisor in 2008.

 In July 2010, Affinia Hotels became a charter member of Stash Hotel Rewards, a new customer loyalty program.
 Later that year, in September, Denihan launched The James New York in Soho.
 In November, the company was awarded the management contract for the Royal Palm hotel in Miami, Florida.
 This property, which is currently undergoing a $43 million renovation, will reopen in October 2012 as The James Royal Palm.

 Affinia Hotels announced a new service initiative in September 2011 called Tender Loving Comfort (TLC).
 The program teaches Affinia associates a variety of skills, including how to read guests' body language to better anticipate their needs and improve a connection with them.
 Furthermore, guests can join the TLC VIP program, which features a variety of perks, including a VIP room upgrade.

 In January 2012, Denihan promoted former CFO David Duncan to president of the company, marking the first time a non-family member has held the position.

 That March, DHG signed management contracts with Ark Partners for two additional boutique hotels in Manhattan: The Mansfield in Midtown and The Franklin on the Upper East Side, bringing the company's New York City portfolio to 11 properties.

 In April 2012, Denihan announced that they hoped to expand to the West Coast, opening a development office in San Francisco.

+Family

+Donald Denihan married Deirdre Barrett in 1989, linking the Denihan family with the Barrett family of New York.